 Justice begins at home

-Psalm 1 is a sort of introduction to the Psalter.
-The clear call is the importance of seeking to follow an upright life.
-The inevitable warning to the dissolute, which never includes us of course, tells us that, like charity, justice begins at home.
-While people are free to choose their own adventure, the psalms suggest that the path taken should avoid the marshes and look for the high moral ground.
+Psalm 1, together with Psalm 2 which follows, form a sort of introduction to the Psalter.
+The clear call here is the importance of each person seeking to follow an upright life.
+A warning to the dissolute (which never includes us of course) tells us that, like charity, justice begins at home.
+Psalm 2 broadens the viewfinder to nations and humanity.

-Encouraging us to study God’s ways including the psalms, this fluid poetry is the typical of the fluid poetry, even more beautiful when sung, of the Psalter:
+Encouraging us to study God’s ways including the psalms, this first poem is the typical of the fluid poetry, even more beautiful when sung, of the Psalter:

 Blessed are they who do not walk in step with the wicked … They meditate in the law day and night.
 They are like a trees planted by streams of water, bearing fruit in due season with leaves that do not wither.Psalm 1:1-3